PKizzle/dns/README.md

 - DNS over TLS (DOT): encrypted connection between client and server over TCP.
 - DNS over HTTP (DOH), see the _dnshttp_ package.
 - Improved naming by embracing sub-packages.
+- Improved RRs, by having the rdata specified in an _rdata_ package.
 - Examples included the cmd/ directory.
 - Escapes (\DDD and \x) in domain names is not supported (anymore) - the overhead (50-100%) was too high.